Equaliz*her

 How can a digital product both—highlight the gender imbalance in the music industry and encourage men to open their networks to FLINTA*?

-Why is it that FLINTA* are still underrepresented in the music industry?
+Why are FLINTA* people still underrepresented in the music industry?

 FLINTA*: women, lesbians, intersex, non-binary, trans & agender people +*